KiShinDo: Ki and Heart Course, Part 1- Madison

 Tao Sangha Centers in North America:

-Flame of Hope Intro Workshops Power of Ki Good Fortune
+Flame of Hope Intro Workshop Power of Energy Sunday, February

 Through practice of Flame of Hope chanting, people share and derive spiritual benefit for themselves and others.

-Flame of Hope Intro Workshops Power of Ki Good Fortune
+Flame of Hope Intro Workshop Power of Energy Sunday, February

 Interfaith Nembutsu Chanting Nembutsu Interfaith Chanting is a practice in

-Flame of Hope Intro Workshops Power of Ki Good Fortune
+Flame of Hope Intro Workshop Power of Energy Sunday, February

 by Mr Ryokyu Endo